Kotlin/KEEP/proposals/extensions/android-parcelable.md

 We can have a compiler extension to generate all the required boilerplate behind the scenes.
 This is similar to what (some) annotation processors do, but
 1. Java annotation processors can't alter Kotlin code,
-2. Normally, annotation processors can't add methods to existing classes (this is possible though a private API only, and kapt does not support such an API),
+2. Normally, annotation processors can't add methods to existing classes (this is possible through a private API only, and kapt does not support such an API),
 3. A compiler extension can be potentially more flexible in terms of suppressing errors and providing syntactic means to the user.

 ### Simple case: completely automatic Parcelable